Your Guide to Gut Health

 - Eat a well-balanced diet comprised of whole, nutrient-rich foods

-- Ingest foods that are naturally high in probiotics, like yogurt, kimchi, and kombucha
+- Ingest foods that are naturally high in probiotics, like yogurt, pickled vegetables, and kombucha

-- Talk to your doctor about taking probiotics to replenish your gut bacteria if you are on antibiotics
+- Talk to your doctor about whether you should take probiotics or probiotics to support your microbiome

 Make the Most of Your Gut Health